 Older hardware.
 Pre-A14 iPhones, Intel Macs—some devices can't run local inference practically.
 Cloud remains the only option.

-The honest assessment: if your primary need is team collaboration during live meetings, cloud tools are probably better.
-If your primary need is transcribing your own recordings with privacy, local tools are the right architecture.
+If your primary need is team collaboration during live meetings, cloud tools are probably better.
+If you mainly transcribe your own recordings and privacy matters, local processing is a better fit.

 The Trajectory